 All of these types of Yucca plants make great eye-catchers in your outdoor garden and can handle harsh conditions that many other plants wouldn’t be able to thrive in.
 Additionally, you can also grow Yucca indoors, which we’ll be providing more details on in this article!

 However, let’s first briefly touch upon outdoor Yucca plant care, which is quite straightforward.

 Outdoor Yucca Plant Care

-You won’t have to water your Yucca plant very often if it’s grown outdoors, since natural rainfall will often be plenty for it to thrive.
+You won’t have to water your Yucca plant very often if it’s grown outdoors since natural rainfall will often be plenty for it to thrive.
 This especially applies if you live in a wetter climate.
-If you grow the plant in a pot where it might dry out faster, water once the soil has gone completely dry.
+If you grow the plant in a pot where it might dry out faster, water once the soil has dried completely.
 Keep in mind that the species has evolved to go dormant during the hottest summer months, so if it doesn’t appear to be actively growing then be sure to limit the amount of water you provide to avoid overdoing it.

 One of the many reasons Yucca is such a popular species for the outdoor garden is the fact that it’s quite resistant to pests and diseases.
 However, “classic” succulent pests like mealybugs and scale might still appear on your Yucca and require treatment with horticultural soap to prevent them from sucking the plant dry.

 For more information and a bit of inspiration, check out our guide on how to care for succulents indoors.
 The article will help you understand better plenty of the concepts you will use when building your indoor garden!

 Bugs specific to Yuccas includes Yucca plant bugs, which are easily recognized by their bright orange head.
 These also survive by piercing the plant’s thick leaves and drinking the water stored inside, leaving yellow spots in their wake.
 Treat them accordingly once you see them!